How to raise mealworms (Tenebrio molitor)

 3. Add some mealworms, the more the better and the faster the start-up will be.
 I recommend starting with at least 1000 for a container the size of a 10 gal. aquarium.

 4. Add some vegetable matter.
 I use potatoes, apple peals, watermelon rinds, whatever kinds of scraps are available.
 Feed them as often as you'd like.
 The more you feed them, the more they multiply.
 You don't want it to ever get wet inside, the wheat bran must remain dry.
 Most colony failures are a consequence of excess moisture, which can spark outbreaks of fungus and mites.
 I live in one of the driest places in the world and I never add moisture beyond that contained within vegetable matter--and I also avoid adding high water content vegetables.
 The more varied the diet, the better the worms are as food.
 Be observant when adding new foods and immediately remove anything that they won't eat to avoid rot.
-I also add a couple cups of oyster shell which can significantly increase calcium content of the worms.

 5. Keep your colony in the shade, outside heat (even in Arizona) is great for them but direct sun or rain will kill them.
 The warmer they are kept, the faster they develop.
 They must be brought inside for the winter as their development will slow considerably and they will die in a freeze.